wen-git-acc/orderbook/README.md

 - Total account equity (balance + PnL) will be return if /user/wallet/:userId endpoint is triggered.

-- Support cross margin that checks if user account marigin is >10%.
+- Support cross margin that checks if user account margin is >10%.

-- Market price is determiend by last traded price.
+- Market price is determiend by lastest traded price.

 - Account margin calculation `/server/pkg/tarantool_pkg/helper.go`